We’re Hiring!

 Specific to flower farming: as visual appearance is critical for premium-grade flowers, working clean and following protocols and best practices for disease prevention are imperative.
 We encourage mindful movement around flowers and consistency in handling, harvesting and processing.
 Many of the flowers we grow are new to the US market, and our ability to observe, learn and understand their growing needs is vital for success.

 Specific to our farm: Six Dutchess is a small farm with a limited crew, and that means your presence and active participation are key.
 You will be an integral part of all facets of farmlife and running a small, diversified family farm from the field to markets.
-Reliability, honesty, integrity, sound judgement, flexibility and a positive attitude are qualities that are really important here.
-We value you and we are committed to helping you grow as a farmer and as a flower grower.
+We value you and are committed to helping you learn and grow as a farmer and as a flower grower.
+A good, positive attitude is an important part of your success.

-For the full-time position, previous farming, floral or related experience is required.
-For part-time position, previous farming or related experience preferred but not essential.
+Previous farming or related experience is preferred but not essential.
 Prior experience in physical or service work is highly valued here, including restaurant kitchens, bakeries, flower shops, construction, landscaping, carpentry, cleaning, or other physically rigorous work that requires stamina, physical strength, flexibility, measured movement, and attention to detail.

 Contact